ProbablyIly/3DPrintingResources/README.md

 Welcome to my repository!
 I intend to compile and summarise a variety of 3D Printing related things.
 It will primarily revolve around FDM and DLP.

-If you have any suggestions or additions, feel free to message me!
+This is still a WIP and is constantly being updated.
+If you have any feedback, suggestions, additions or corrections absolutely feel free to message me!

 # Table of Contents
 - [Hardware](https://github.com/KingofDelusion/3DPrintingResources#hardware)